open5e/open5e/source/monsters/monsters_a-z/D/devils/bearded-devil.rst

-**Beard**: *Melee Weapon Attack*: +5 to hit, reach 5 ft., one creature. *Hit*: 6 (1d8 + 2) piercing damage, and the target must succeed on a DC 12 Constitution saving throw or be poisoned for 1 minute.
-While poisoned in this way, the target can't regain hit points.
+**Beard**: *Melee Weapon Attack*: +5 to hit, reach 5 ft., one creature. *Hit*: 6 (1d8 + 2) piercing damage, and the target must succeed on a DC 12 Constitution saving throw or be :ref:`srd:poisoned` for 1 minute.
+While :ref:`srd:poisoned` in this way, the target can't regain hit points.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.